calumgould/scope_whodunnit_hw/hw_scope_whodunnit.md

 const secondVerdict = `The murderer is ${murderer}.`;
 console.log('Second Verdict: ', secondVerdict);

-// firstVerdict and secondVerdict will both be Mrs. Peacock as the declareMurderer function changed it to that and was never reassigned after if was called
+// firstVerdict and will be Mrs. Peacock as the declareMurderer function changed it to that when it was called equal to firstVerdict.
+The secondVerdict will be professor plum as the murderer was reset back to professor plum as soon as the declareMurderer function was finished.
 ```

 #### Episode 4